HELI ICE CLIMB

 1 to 4

 A short scenic helicopter transfer flying over the glacier valley and landing on the ice.

 Expert tuition from an experienced guide introducing you to the exhilarating sport of ice climbing.

 Up to 6 hours ice time including hiking, climbing and tuition.

 CAN I DO IT?

 No previous experience necessary.

 If you've never tried ice climbing before it's no problem, just bring your sense of adventure; we will do the rest.
-Ice climbing, however, is a challenging sport and you'll need a good level of fitness, flexibility and agility to complete this trip.
+Ice climbing, however, is a challenging sport.
+You'll need a good level of fitness and mobility to complete this trip.

-Reasonable upper body strength is required to effectively use the ice axes, and your legs will be put to the test during your climb as well.
+Reasonable upper body strength is required to effectively use the ice axes, your legs will also be put to the test during your climb.
 If you lead an active lifestyle and regularly participate in other outdoor sports you should be capable of a Heli Ice Climb experience.
 If you have any doubt about your ability please contact our friendly team for more information, or feel free to pop into our base to talk to one of our guides in person.

 PREPARING FOR YOUR TRIP